ananse-im/ripple-libpp/README.md

 	2. Add `ripple-libpp.xcodeproj` into your project.
 In build phase tab, add `ripplelibpp` as the dependency.
 In Link Binary With Libraries, add `ripplelibpp`.
 	3. Header files are installed at `build2/ripple-libpp.build/$(CONFIGURATION)/incldue/ripplelibpp`.
 In header search path, add link to that header files.
-	4. In the umbrella or bridging header, add `import VPay365Wallet.h`.
+	4. Add `import VPay365Wallet.h`where you need to use the library.

 ## Demo